Kindrad/Kenshi_IO_Continued/README.md

 ### With Github:

 This will update the addon regularly.
-Iassume you probably don't need pictures if you are doing this.
+I assume you probably don't need pictures if you are doing this.

 1. Clone locally
 2. Add a symlink from your Blender addon folder to the "io_mesh_kenshi_continued" folder at your local git location.
+The symlink file structure should look like this: "C:\Users[username]\AppData\Roaming\Blender Foundation\Blender\3.X\scripts\addons\io_mesh_kenshi_continued"
 3. Enable addon in the Blender addons.

-The symlink file structure should look like this: "C:\Users[username]\AppData\Roaming\Blender Foundation\Blender\3.X\scripts\addons\io_mesh_kenshi_continued"

 # New Features: